 An American Writer

-After blowing the whistle and being retaliated against by the NLRB, Johnny Edwards left the U.S. federal government during June 2017 to write and spend more time with his beautiful and talented wife Cathy who is an artist.
+After blowing the whistle and being retaliated against by the NLRB, John Edwards had enough and left the U.S. federal government in June 2017, to write and spend more time with his beautiful and talented wife Cathy – the artist in the family.

-The key to technology reform in the federal government is fostering a workforce that does not fear retaliation for simply suggesting improvements.
-Federal technology spending is huge, passing $90 billion per year for the first time in 2017.
+The key to any reform in the federal government is fostering a workforce that does not fear retaliation for simply suggesting improvements.
+For example, federal technology spending is huge, passing $100 billion per year for the first time in 2019.
 That means the incentives for corrupt government officials to conceal waste, fraud and abuse and retaliate freely against Whistleblowers is so great in federal agencies today that it has totally infected the entire federal enterprise.

 Capitol Hellway Media Company LLC